Aside from their functionality, glasses also have an aesthetic purpose. People can use them as accessories to their unique sense of style.

 - An angular chin

-“Heart shaped” and “inverted triangle” can be used interchangeably to describe this face shape, where the forehead is the widest part of your face, and your chin is the narrowest.
+“Heart-shaped” and “inverted triangle” can be used interchangeably to describe this face shape.
+Both terms indicate the forehead being the widest part of your face, and your chin the narrowest.

 Best Frame Shapes for Heart Shaped Faces